- Face to face with Oceanic white tips

 Look for hammerheads on the north plateau before drifting along the magical wall (the clouds of anthias are vast!).
 A friendly trumpet fish will often shadow divers as you make your way down the wall.

-St Johns caves - a highlight for many a photographer.
+Throughout St Johns and Fury Shoal you can find several shallow cave systems - a highlight for many a photographer.
 Here you really can lose yourself in the shallow and safe cave system before working your way out onto the outer reef.
 Atmospheric images and creative lighting challenges make this a must do dive for that shot that is a bit different.

 Disembarkation